meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-03-24-meteor-weekly-meteor-0-7-2-0-8-rc-meteor-at-fluentconf.md

 ## Meteor 0.8 RC

-Surprisingly, Meteor [announced](https://groups.google.com/forum/#!topic/meteor-talk/2w0TJF6k3kw) a release candidate of Meteor 0.8.
+Surprisingly, Meteor also [announced](https://groups.google.com/forum/#!topic/meteor-talk/2w0TJF6k3kw) a release candidate of Meteor 0.8.
 This release comes with [Blaze](https://github.com/meteor/meteor/wiki/Using-Blaze) - the new Meteor UI engine - replacing the old one, Spark.
 Everyone is so excited about this release and a lot packages are being modified for this release.

 ## Meteor at FluentConf